-Not so long ago, a credit freeze was a tool usually reserved for people who had suffered identity theft.
-But as data breaches have piled up, the freeze has become more widely recognized as the most effective way to protect your credit, even if a thief hasn't yet made fraudulent use of your personal information.
+Used to be you'd freeze your credit if you'd suffered identity theft or some other compromise of your personal information.
+But as data breaches have piled up, a pre-emptive credit freeze has become a popular way to protect your credit, even if a thief hasn't yet made fraudulent use of your info.

-The reason: When you place a credit freeze (also known as a security freeze) on your credit reports, new creditors can't review them to judge whether you're eligible for a credit card or loan -- and in turn, lenders are unlikely to grant credit to fraudsters posing as you.
-When you need to shop for credit, you can temporarily lift the freeze.
+When you put a credit freeze (sometimes called a security freeze) in place, new creditors can't review your credit reports to judge whether you're eligible for a credit card or loan — and in turn, lenders are unlikely to grant credit to fraudsters posing as you.
+When you need to shop for credit for yourself, you can temporarily lift the freeze.

-Do I have to pay?
+Do I have to pay to freeze my credit?
 Nope.
-As of September 21, 2018, placing and lifting a freeze is free at each of the major credit agencies, thanks to a new federal law.
-Previously, consumers in most states had to pay fees.
+Placing and lifting a freeze is free at each of the major credit agencies, thanks to federal law.

 To set up a credit freeze, take these three steps.

-Think about the number you'd like to use for your PIN -- don't pick something obvious, such as your birth date -- and of passwords that you can use for your Equifax and TransUnion accounts, if you choose to place the freezes online.
-Keep a pen and paper handy to jot down your PINs and passwords.
+Think carefully about the number you'd like to use for your TransUnion PIN — don't pick something obvious, such as your birth date — and of passwords that you can use for any online accounts that you set up.
+Keep a pen and paper handy to jot down your PIN and passwords.

 2. Contact each credit agency.
 The web pages or phone numbers below are the quickest avenues to imposing a freeze.
 To submit your request by mail, use these addresses.